The Complete Walking Guide for Older Adults 2026: Walk Your Way to Better Health After 60

 • Walking in groups increases motivation and safety

-• Walking uphill or with weights boosts benefits
+• Walking uphill or with weights may boost benefits

 Quick Answer: Is Walking Good for Seniors?